OSGeo/OSGeoLive-doc/en/quickstart/marble_quickstart.rst

   .. image:: /images/screenshots/800x600/marble-quickstart-3.png
     :scale: 70 %

   #.
 Close panels by clicking the cross at the top-right corner of the panel.
 To close all the panels press "F9" or go to "Settings->Panels->Hide All Panels".
-Also you can show/hide a panel by clicking it's title at the "Settings->Panels" menu.
+Also you can show/hide a panel by clicking its title at the "Settings->Panels" menu.

   .. image:: /images/screenshots/800x600/marble-quickstart-4.png
     :scale: 70 %